 We currently operate a Selective licensing scheme in Doncaster, covering the designated area of Edlington.
 If you rent out a property that is tenanted this area, you are likely to require a licence.

 Do I require a licence?

 If you don't, please click the relevant row below.

-The current Hexthorpe scheme ended on 30th June 2020.
+The previous Hexthorpe scheme ended on 30th June 2020.

 The designation for the Hexthorpe scheme ended on 30th June 2020.
 Following a review of the 2015 -2020 scheme it is, at this stage, proposed to designate the area for a further 5 years.
-We will be commencing a public consultation on this proposal in the near future and the responses will be used to inform the Council’s decision whether or not to re-designate the area.
+We have commenced a public consultation on this proposal which will run until 10th December 2020 and the responses will be used to inform the Council’s decision whether or not to re-designate the area.
 If approved, any future designation will be most likely be a marked changed from the current scheme.
 It was planned that there would be a short break between the designations to afford the Council opportunity to raise awareness of the new scheme’s requirements and provide guidance so that landlords and agent can prepare to be compliant from the point that they make their application.
-The coincidence in timing of the end of the current scheme and the COVID-19 crisis is such that such a break between schemes is now of particular benefit to all parties and accords with the spirit of government guidance and a request from a landlord association regarding future schemes.
+The coincidence in timing of the end of the previous scheme and the COVID-19 crisis is such that such a break between schemes is now of particular benefit to all parties and accords with the spirit of government guidance and a request from a landlord association regarding future schemes.